SystemSpace/Compendium/compendium.rst

 Are you still posting the link to the Systemspace website anywhere?
   Maybe I'll make a thread someday later, but for now I'm letting it spread on its own to see where it goes.

+What's the difference between the .onion site and the normal one?
+  Nothing.

 Is there a chance of the TSUKI Project failing?
   We've tested this a lot, there is nothing to worry about.
 If anything happens, you're insured :)